African Court Orders Remedies and Damages in Case of Murdered Journalist

 The court’s full bench of 11 judges of the African Court sat in and voted on the ruling.
 The victims were represented by, Chidi Odinkalu and Ibrahima Kane, both of the Open Society Foundations; Donald Deya of the Pan-African Lawyers Union (PALU); and Sankara Benewende, a senior lawyer with the MBDHP in Burkina Faso.

-Chidi Odinkalu is senior managing legal officer for the Africa Program of the Open Society Justice Initiative.
+Until November 2021, Chidi Odinkalu was senior managing legal officer for the Africa Program of the Open Society Justice Initiative.